salmakkhan/Rose/README.md

 # Rose
 STEP class 2015
-This is my first Git first
+This is my first Git file
-I forgot to add a discp